The Thomas Edison house: Where invention met family life

-A look inside Thomas Edison’s huge house in New Jersey
+A look inside the huge Thomas Edison house in New Jersey

 Glenmont, the 13-1/2-acre estate that Thomas Edison purchased for his second wife in 1886, became a national monument in 1961.

-Edison already had invented the first practical incandescent lamp and the phonograph when he purchased Glenmont, and h lived there until his death in 1931.
+Edison had already invented the first practical incandescent lamp and the phonograph when he purchased Glenmont, where he lived until his death in 1931.

 The estate was given to the federal government by the McGraw-Edison Company in 1959.
 The company and Edison’s children also donated the estate’s furnishings.